ooni/probe-cli/Readme.md

 ## Reporting issues

 Please, report issues with this codebase at https://github.com/ooni/probe.
+Please, make sure you tag such issues using the `ooni/probe-cli` label.

 ## Development setup